-COMPUTATIONAL MODELS OF NATURAL ARGUMENT (CMNA 22) - FIRST CALL FOR PAPERS https://cmna-workshop.github.io/cmna22/
+COMPUTATIONAL MODELS OF NATURAL ARGUMENT (CMNA 23) - FIRST CALL FOR PAPERS https://cmna-workshop.github.io/cmna23/

-We are pleased to invite submissions for our forthcoming 22nd Edition of the Workshop on Computational Models of Natural Argument (CMNA), to be held as part of the 9th International Conference on Computational Models of Argument (COMMA).
+We are pleased to invite submissions for our forthcoming 23rd Edition of the Workshop on Computational Models of Natural Argument (CMNA), to be held as part of the 39th International Conference on Logic Programming (ICLP).
 The CMNA workshop series focuses on the issue of modelling "natural" argumentation, where naturalness may range across a variety of forms, perhaps involving the use of visual rather than linguistic means to illustrate a point, for example using graphics or multimedia, or applying more sophisticated rhetorical devices, interacting at various layers of abstraction, or exploiting "extra-rational" characteristics of the audience, taking into account emotions and affective factors.
-To celebrate our co-location with COMMA, this year we have introduced a special theme on exploration of the space between computational and natural models of argument.
+To celebrate our co-location with ICLP, this year we have introduced a special theme on explorations of the relationship between logic programming and computational models of natural argument.
 Our theme should be interpreted broadly, to reflect the wide range of approaches to recognising, formalising, and understanding the richness of real-world reasoning and communication processes within computational models.
 Nothwithstanding the special theme, we also solicit contributions addressing, but not limited to, the following areas of interest: